Latvian partisans: Caught between two powers

 Latvia had gained her independence in 1918 after the collapse of the Russian Empire.
 The ideals of self-determination had taken hold with many people as a result of having established an independent country for the first time in history.
 Allied declarations such as the Atlantic Charter had offered promise of a post-war world in which Latvia could re-establish itself.
 Having already experienced occupation by the Soviet regime followed by the Nazi regime, many people were unwilling to accept another occupation.

 In the first weeks of Operation Barbarossa Latvia was overrun by German Army Group North.
 The German advance had been so swift that thousands of Red Army troops had been by-passed without taking them as prisoners.
 Thousands of Latvians joined partisan units which were organized by Latvian officers in the rear of the Soviet front line.
 The Latvians now collected the Reds and sometimes fought fierce battles with those who resisted.
 The national partisans ahead of the German front line took Sigulda on July 2 (two days before the Germans).
+On July 4, partisans of former Aizsargi and 24th Territorial Corps soldiers of about 170 to 180 men under the leadership of Lieutenant Colonel Arvīds Reke invaded and temporarily occupied Limbaži.
 They secured Alūksne on July 5, but that evening strong Red Army forces, retreating from the Germans, reached the town, and the partisans withdrew without a fight.
 The next morning the Reds departed, and the partisans re-occupied the town.
 The Germans occupied Alūksne on July 7.
 At the village of Mālupe the partisans attacked the headquarters of the 183rd Rifle Division, killing its commander and several staff officers and capturing their supplies and transportation.
 By July 8 the Red Army had retreated beyond the Latvian border.

 Preparations for partisan operations in Courland were begun during the German occupation, but the leaders of these nationalist units were arrested by Nazi authorities.
 Longer-lived resistance units began to form during the last months of the war; their ranks were composed of a good number of Latvian Legion soldiers as well as civilians.
 On 8 September 1944 in Riga, the leadership of the Latvian Central Council adopted a Declaration on the restoration of the State of Latvia.
 The adoption of the Declaration was an attempt to restore de facto independence to the Republic of Latvia, in hopes of international support and by taking advantage of the interval between changes of occupying powers.
 The Declaration prescribed that the Satversme is the fundamental law of the restored Republic of Latvia, and provided for establishment of a Cabinet of Ministers that would organise the restoration of the State of Latvia.

 Some of the most prominent LCC accomplishments are related to its military branch – General Jānis Kurelis group (the so-called "kurelieši") with Lieutenant Roberts Rubenis battalion which carried out the armed resistance against Waffen SS forces.